Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 #### Response

-- `OK`: username was accepted by the server
+- `OK`: server successfully created the game and joined it
-- `ERROR <code>`: username was not accepted.
+- `ERROR <code>`: create was not accepted.
 There are 3 error codes possible
   - `8`: command doesn't exist
   - `42`: command is wrongly formatted
   - `118`: there is already an existing lobby

 ### Join